2000prcs/light-control-system/README.md

 > Setting a bulb to 0% brightness should be the equivalent of turning it off and a light bulb that is switched off should show 0% brightness.

 When user drags the roundSlider, a method `lightControl()` gets invoked to set the brightness value dynamically.
 When the brightness value is 0, a method `getSwitchStatus()` gets invoked with `false` value and it turns the light switch off.

+> User should be able to change the descriptive name of a particular light bulb.

+When user selects a particular room name, input field appears to allow the user can change the descriptive name in real time.

+> You should be able to use the web app, from a mobile device or a laptop

+Achieved responsive design by adding media queries for different screen sizes.

 ## Prerequisites